NusaibaS/Real-Time-Mask-Detector/README.md

 # How to Run

-If you want to train your own model, you have to download dataset and locate it to directory of train.py.
-If you want to use pretrained model, download model and lacate it same folder.
+If you want to train your own model, you have to download dataset and locate into directory of train.py.
+If you want to use pretrained model, download model and lacate into same folder.

 1- `python3 train.py`